Manarola Cinque Terre

 Unique in its beauty, landscape and travel experience

-The medivial town of Manarola Cinque Terre has very old origins, built at the mouth of the river Volastra, on a high rock 70 metres above sea level.
-It is charming and picturesque with its brightly coloured tower-houses and steep, narrow alleyways (carrugi ) leading to the seafront.
+The village of Manarola Cinque Terre has very old origins, built at the mouth of the river Volastra, on a high rock 70 metres above sea level.
+It is charming and

-National Park of Cinque Terre Manarola National Park of Cinque Terre , Manarola
+National Park of Cinque Terre , Manarola

 It certainly feels like the quietest of all the five towns of Cinque Terre and it even appears to keep its peacefulness even during the busy summer months.
 This enchanting spot also has a long tradition of producing wine and olive oil.